mollymeissner/learning-journal/README.md

 1. You learn more and achieve more when you're challenging yourself and pushing yourself to do what's uncomfortable
 1. Studying, practicing, persisting, and listening to feedback leads to growth

+# The Coder's Computer

+Choosing a Text Editor

+I chose to doanload the Text Editor, Atom, rather than sticking with the Text Editor, "Text Edit" that comes with my Mac computer already.
+This decision was based on the fact that Atom was created by GitHub and has a seemless integration with GitHub, making it easy to edit code between the two platforms.
+Atom also provides more advanced features and allows you to code faster than Text Edit.

+Definition Cheat Sheet of Terms:
+The Command Line (or terminal): a text based interface to the system.
+Enter commands by typing them on the keyboard and feedback will be given to you similarly as text.
+  Line 1: Options are typically used to modify the behaviour of the command, and typically start with a dash ( - ).
+  Lines 2 - 5 are output from running the command.
+  Line 6 presents us with a prompt again.

+  bash: a part of the operating system that defines how the terminal will behave and looks after running (or executing) commands for you.

+  Shortcuts: View your history to see your past commands, and use them again in the future.

+Basic Navigation
+Print Working Directory (pwd): remind yourself where you presently are List (Is): to know what is there

+Paths:

+About Files

 ### GitHub Notes